dipeshgavit666/diary/README.md

+Deployed on render.com
+you can visit this project: https://diary-h7h6.onrender.com

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.